laiszig/java_sandbox/README.md

 Make any necessary changes -> Save

-Right click on the application Run as -> Spring Boot
+Right click on the application Run
 ```